Skip to content

 IL = gL * (V - EL)

-The Hodgkin-Huxley model accurately reproduces the behavior of real neurons and has been instrumental in understanding the mechanisms underlying the generation and propagation of action potentials.
+The Hodgkin-Huxley model accurately reproduces the behaviour of real neurons and has been instrumental in understanding the mechanisms underlying the generation and propagation of action potentials.
 It provides valuable insights into various neurological phenomena and has paved the way for further advancements in neuroscience.

-7. Bifurcation analysis of the Hodgkin-Huxley model
+6. Bifurcation analysis of the Hodgkin-Huxley model

 The first step has already been decided for you, we will analyze the Hodgkin-Huxley model.
 You have been provided with a prepared script BifurcationAnalysis to assist you throughout the analysis and you can uncomment code sections as we advance throughout the steps.

-7-2.
+6-2.
 Identify relevant parameters

 Observing the model structure, we can identify that the variable parameters are

-• the conductances of the sodium and potassium channels, \(gNA\) and \(gK\)
+• the conductances of the sodium and potassium channels, \(gNa\) and \(gK\)

 • the reversal potentials, \(ENa\) and \(EK\)

-To be able to know that the changes in model behavior come from changes of the parameter values we must first find an equilibrium.
+To be able to know that the changes in model behaviour come from changes of the parameter values we must first find an equilibrium.
 Remember that the currents from the sodium (\(INa\)) and potassium (\(IK\)) channels increases the membrane potential (\(V\)) and the leakage current (\(IL\)) decreases the membrane potential.
 Meaning, that INa+IK-IL=0 must be true for the model to be in equilibrium (if no external stimulus is applied, i.e. I=0).

-7-3.
+6-3.
 Analyze equilibriums

 As it can be a bit tricky to find all equilibriums, the example script BifurcationAnalysis is prepared to do so for you.
 The script will also plot the equilibrium for the model, relating them to the different currents.
 This section does quite a few things, to shortly summarize them:

 1. First, the equilibriums are calculated.
-Matlab's vpasolve is utilized to algebraically solve the equilibriums for the Hodgkin Huxley model.
+Scipy's fsolve is utilized to algebraically solve the equilibriums for the Hodgkin Huxley model.
 As we learnt previously in the Domains of attraction section, it can be difficult to find the equilibriums.
-In this case, there are 3 equilibriums here and solveEQHH gives vpasolve three different initial guesses to find all three of them for you.
+In this case, there are 3 equilibriums and the function solveEQ gives fsolve three different initial guesses to find all three of them for you.

 Stability properties of an equilibrium